NautilusTrader

 max_retriesu323Maximum retry attempts.

-Adapter-specific fields (rate limits, polling intervals, margin modes) are documented in each adapter's integration guide.
+Adapter‑specific fields such as rate limits, polling intervals, and margin modes are documented in the integration guides.

 Engine configs